Herniated Disc in the Neck: Everything You Need To Know

 - Back – Cervical facet joints of top and bottom vertebrae & ligament flavum.

-Anatomy of the Cervical Disc
+The Cervical Disc

 So when a cervical disc herniates the disc material passes into the limited space and can be called a space occupying lesion.